 With these changes in roles, other changes were made in the structure of the game to accommodate them.
 The first change was related to test cases and software bugs.
-Because of the different test cases available and performed by different roles, it was necessary to expand the way bugs are represented in the game.
+Because of different test cases available and performed by different roles, it was necessary to expand the way bugs are represented in the game.
 As such, there are now four categories of bugs: acceptance, system, integration, and unitary.

 Figure 10 illustrates the changes made in each role and allows the player to configure the tasks of each employee.
-The decisions trees for each role use all options presented in that screen. staff manager the staff configuration in case the player does not want to micromanage the game, giving some of the responsibility to the staff manager.
+The decisions trees for each role use all options presented in that screen.
+Due to the overwhelming decisions allowed for the player to configure his staff, setting roles and tasks for each employee, the staff manager can unburden the player by deciding the staff configuration in case the player does not want to micromanage the game, giving some of the responsibility to the staff manager.
+Doing so, the manager will distribute roles and tasks for each employee depending on the development progress, which can be determined by the manager or the player, depending on the degree of autonomy given to the manager.

 Another change made in the game is to allow an employee to perform up to two roles simultaneously, having a primary and secondary role.
+This change was based on the fact that in provenance, when performed an action, the role of the agent can be relevant, distinguishing involvement of artifacts and agents in processes.
 When an employee has both roles filled, the player or the staff manager decides the rates for each role.
-In other words, how many hours of his time that employee dedicates for each role.
+In other words, it specifies how many hours of his time that employee dedicates for each role.
 All rules for the primary role apply to the secondary role, and the productivity of the primary and secondary roles are multiplied by their rate factor.
 The staff manager also can use this feature for assigning roles.

 With the revised roles and their respective tasks, decision trees were made to allow for a task selection and create diversity on the game flow.
 Each decision tree corresponds to a role, obeying their respective tasks.
 However, the way these tasks are performed may vary depending on the situation.
 As such, the decision process is influenced by internal reasons, generated by the employee himself, and external reasons, decisions made by the player or staff manager.
 Figure 9 illustrates an example of such decision tree, belonging to the analyst role and Figure 10 illustrates the external reasons.

 The introduction of decision trees allows the variety of actions performed by each role.
-These actions, which are the result of a path from root to leaf in the decision tree, are stored for future provenance analysis, along with the path taken .
+These actions, which are the result of a path from root to leaf in the decision tree, are stored for future provenance analysis, along with the path taken as well as the actions that influenced it.
+When an action that generates influence is executed, is stored the type of action it influences and a pointer to.it.
+This stored information is used every time a new action is executed while the influence persists, identifying external influences.
 Other tasks can also produce actions for storage, such as hiring and firing an employee, training, player choices and decisions.

 Information Structure